amunategui/amunategui.github.io/_posts/2014-12-17-google-trends-walkthrough.md

 filename <- "beervswine.csv"
 ```
 <BR><BR>
-If you open the csv you will notice all sorts of information there.
+If you open the csv file you will notice all sorts of information there.
 In order to just pull the main time series we need to loop through each line and start pulling the data at the 5th line and stop pulling as soon as we encounter empty fields.

 ```r